 Your doctor may recommend aggressive therapy to stop the progression of the disease.
 Side effects can make it difficult to work or care for your family.
 You may have to take time off from work, change your activity level, or get help from a relative.

 Side effects don’t occur in everyone.
 But if you know what to expect before beginning treatment, you can prepare yourself for this possibility.

 Your doctor can’t guarantee that a specific treatment will improve your condition.
 But based on your health, they may be able to estimate the success rate.
-Knowing your prognosis can help you decide if a particular treatment is worth it.
+Knowing your outlook can help you decide whether a particular treatment is worth it.

 The out-of-pocket costs of treating multiple myeloma can be expensive.
 If you have difficulty covering the cost of treatment, discuss these financial concerns with your doctor.

 For the best possible outcome, you’ll need to work with your doctor to determine the most appropriate treatment.
 The right treatment for you may not involve treating the cancer.
 Instead, it could be to improve your quality of life and help you manage symptoms.